mscdex/ssh2/README.md

 * For shell() and exec():

-    * A `stderr` property exists that is what you expect: a stream of stderr output from the server.
+    * A `stderr` property that represents the stream of output from stderr.

     * **signal**(< _string_ >signalName) - _(void)_ - Sends a POSIX signal to the current process on the server.
 Valid signal names are: 'ABRT', 'ALRM', 'FPE', 'HUP', 'ILL', 'INT', 'KILL', 'PIPE', 'QUIT', 'SEGV', 'TERM', 'USR1', and 'USR2'.
 Also, from the RFC: "Some systems may not implement signals, in which case they SHOULD ignore this message."
 Note: If you are trying to send SIGINT and you find signal() doesn't work, try writing '\x03' to the exec/shell stream instead.